 Credit Card Providers Offering Extended Warranty Protection

-Mirroring the results for the best purchase protection policies, Citi claims the top spot, but not without some stiff competition from Amex.
+Mirroring the results for the best purchase protection policies, Citi claims the top spot, but not without some competition from Amex (only cards that feature an annual fee).
 Citi’s extended warranty policy provides 24 months on top of the manufacturer warranty, and will even extend past a customer purchased warranty by a further 24 months, up to a total 84 months (7 years!) from the date of purchase.
-From August 1, 2018, Amex is matching Citi's 24 month cover on warranties up to 5 years, but with one small caveat; where Citi states no annual cap on claims, Amex will cap its new policy at $50K per year.

 The policy from Citi also allows for a long initial warranty duration, providing extra warranty on items with a manufacturer warranty of up to five years.
-The example we’ve presented in the table is the guide to benefits for the Citi® ThankYou® Premier Card, but the same policy applies across the full spectrum of Citi cards from the no annual fee Citi® Double Cash Card to the premium Citi Prestige® Card.
+The example we’ve presented in the table is the guide to benefits for the Citi Premier® Card, but the same policy applies across most Citi cards including the premium Citi Prestige® Card.
+Due to Citi recently cutting benefits across its entire range of rewards cards, extended warranty cover is no longer offered on the Citi® Double Cash Card.

 |Credit Provider||Card Specific or Universal Extended Warranty Cover||Max Claim Value||Duration of Original Warranty||Extra Time Warranty is Extended||Example of Policy|